What do you call Cold Beet Soup?

 - 4 medium beets with leaves if available

 - ½ teaspoon sugar

 - sour cream omit for vegan

 - 2 hard boiled eggs optional, omit for vegan

-Allow Svekolnik Soup to be chilled in the refrigerator for a few hours before serving.
-Soup best when served cold.
-Serve with hard boiled egg half, sour cream and Russian rye bread.
+- Chill Svekolnik Soup in the fridge for a few hours before serving until all vegetables are cold.
+Garnish with sliced hard boiled egg, sour cream and Russian rye bread.